The days following the obelisk's appearance were unlike any Blackstone had seen in decades.

-The days following the obelisk's appearance were unlike any Blackstone had seen in decades.
-Professors grew tense, lessons turned cryptic, and whispers filled every hallway.
-Even students who had once ignored the Crownless now glanced over their shoulders, unsure whether to offer allegiance or run from it.
+Professors grew tense, lessons became cryptic riddles, and whispers slithered through every hallway like venom.
+Even students who had once ignored the Crownless now glanced over their shoulders, unsure whether to kneel, flee, or strike.

-Mark stood at the edge of the ruined amphitheater hidden beneath the academy's western ridge.
-Vrix and Elira flanked him, while Silas traced glowing lines into the stone with a conjured brush of memory-laced mana.
-The amphitheater was ancient—older than the academy itself—and inscribed with forgotten runes that hummed in Mark's presence.
+Vrix and Elira flanked him.
+Silas traced glowing lines into the stone with a conjured brush of memory-laced mana.

 Elira smirked.
 "Good thing the Council Ball is in three nights."

-Mark spent hours meditating at the Pillars, trying to draw deeper resonance from the Forbidden Tier.
+Mark spent hours at the Pillars, meditating, trying to draw deeper resonance from the Forbidden Tier.
 Something had changed since the second awakening.
 The magic no longer merely responded—it whispered.

 "You were kings once," he whispered to the stone.
 "Not because you ruled—but because they feared what you remembered."

-The ground pulsed in response.
+The ground pulsed.

 Three nights later, the Council Ball shimmered into life at the heart of Blackstone.

 They did not announce themselves.
+They didn't need to.

 Mark ignored them.